mpfarrho/mpfarrho.github.io/_pages/cv.md

 Teaching and other activities
 ======
-* _Undergraduate_: Macroeconomics (University of Salzburg, 2018/19, 2019/20), Macroeconomics (University of Vienna, 2022/23), International Macroeconomics (Vienna University of Economics and Business, planned 2023/24)
+* _Undergraduate_: Macroeconomics (University of Salzburg, 2018/19, 2019/20), Macroeconomics (University of Vienna, 2022/23), Macroeconomics (WU Vienna, planned 2023/24)
-* _Graduate_: Macroeconometrics I (University of Salzburg, 2020), Advanced Macroeconometrics (Vienna University of Economics and Business, 2019), Methods in Economics (University of Salzburg, 2019/20, 2020/21), Macroeconometrics: Structural and predictive inference (University of Salzburg, 2021), Foundational Econometrics (University of Vienna, 2022/23), Introduction to Bayesian Econometrics (Univie, 2022/23), Macroeconometrics (University of Vienna, 2023), Advanced Topics in Macroeconometrics (University of Vienna, 2023)
+* _Graduate_: Macroeconometrics I (University of Salzburg, 2020), Advanced Macroeconometrics (WU Vienna, 2019), Methods in Economics (University of Salzburg, 2019/20, 2020/21), Macroeconometrics: Structural and predictive inference (University of Salzburg, 2021), Foundational Econometrics (University of Vienna, 2022/23), Introduction to Bayesian Econometrics (Univie, 2022/23), Macroeconometrics (University of Vienna, 2023), Advanced Topics in Macroeconometrics (University of Vienna, 2023)
 * _Other_: Curriculum Committee Master Economics and Business (University of Salzburg, 2019), Analysis of the performance of students (University of Salzburg, 2019), Rethinking Economics: "Predictive inference and forecast evaluation metrics" (University of Tübingen, 2022), Sommeradakademie (Talente OÖ, for high-potential students in high school, 2022, guest talk on crises, central banking and financial markets)